Liquid Terpenes Overview:

 What are terpenes?

-Terpenes liquids are aromatic compounds found in many plants, though many people commonly associate them with cannabis because cannabis plants contain high concentrations of them.
+Liquid Terpenes are aromatic compounds found in many plants, though many people commonly associate them with cannabis because cannabis plants contain high concentrations of them.

 The fragrance of most plants is due to a combination of terpenes.
 Over 100 different terpenes have been identified in the cannabis plant.
 In nature, these terpenes protect the plants from animal grazing or infectious germs.